camaraproject/ReleaseManagement/documentation/API-Readiness-Checklist.md

 | 12 | Previous public-release was certified        |   O   |         O         |    O    |    M   |      |      |

 To fill the checklist:
-- replace in the header column the API-name and the rx.y-ext by their actual values for the release.
+- in line above the table, replace the api-name, api-version and the rx.y by their actual values for the current API release.
-- put "Y" in the Status column when the release asset is available or fulfilled.
+- put "Y" (yes) or "N" (no) in the Status column when the release asset is available or fulfilled.
 You can add comments as needed.

 More explanations about the release assets and criteria to be fulfilled can be found on the Release Management Wiki here [API Release Process](https://wiki.camaraproject.org/x/AgAVAQ#APIReleaseProcess-APIreadinesschecklist)